 Also infamously common are thefts of valuables left on popular beaches.
 Never leave your bag or anything of value unattended on beaches.

-As for streets, they are generally safe but there are areas that should be avoided, such as parts of Ho Chi Minh filled with clubs and bars that are usually filled with suspicious individuals.
+As for streets, they are generally safe but some areas should be avoided, such as parts of Ho Chi Minh filled with clubs and bars that are usually filled with suspicious individuals.

-Sexual assaults and robberies are more probable in these places, so be cautios and avoid these places late at night.
+Sexual assaults and robberies are more probable in these places, so be cautious and avoid these places late at night.

 Avoid purchasing liquor from street vendors since they may not be authentic, and bear in mind that drugs in Vietnam can be laced with toxic ingredients and potentially fatal.

-- Currency - Vietnamese dong is the official currency in Ho Chi Minh.
+- Currency - The Vietnamese Dong is the official currency in Ho Chi Minh.
 We recommend changing your money in post offices, banks or larger hotels.
 Airports also offer a convenient exchange rate.

 - Weather - Southern Vietnam is mostly dry and hot between November and April, and the rainfalls are common from June through August.